KonradDabrowskii/ord-filter-doge/README.md

 # OrdFilter

-This is a simple website that displays a collection of ordinals, along with a filter.
+This is a simple website that displays a collection of doginals, along with a filter.
 Below is an example used with the Ordinal Fomojis collection, which is available on https://ord-filter.vercel.app, and is also used on the [Ordinal Fomojis website](https://www.fomojis.io)

-On the collection page, all Ordinals are visible, and are labelled with their inscription number.
-The Ordinals can be filtered by trait, and as many filters as you want can be applied.
+On the collection page, all doginals are visible, and are labelled with their inscription number.
+The doginals can be filtered by trait, and as many filters as you want can be applied.
 Each filter can be removed one by one either by unticking it in the filter pane, or clicking the cross on the filter cards at the top.
 All filters can be cleared using the "Clear all" button

 <img width="1552" alt="collection_preview" src="https://user-images.githubusercontent.com/125774731/221779768-8f1e52c7-e10d-4f1d-a47f-266ac4d57590.png">

-Clicking on an individual Ordinal on the collection page brings up more detailed information about it, including its inscription id, all it's attributes, and a button to take you to its ordinals.com page.
-Also, any of the attributes can be clicked, which will take you to the collection page showing just the Ordinals with that trait
+Clicking on an individual Ordinal on the collection page brings up more detailed information about it, including its inscription id, all it's attributes, and a button to take you to its doginals.com page.
+Also, any of the attributes can be clicked, which will take you to the collection page showing just the doginals with that trait

 <img width="1552" alt="individual_preview" src="https://user-images.githubusercontent.com/125774731/221779715-f1cddae4-9693-4a05-ba35-2291bf53cb94.png">